coobas/europython-24/slides.md

 - The calculation is too heavy.
 - We need too many repetitions, e.g. in a grid search.

-Sometimes, resons for distributed computing are not resource-related.
+Sometimes, reasons for distributed computing are not resource-related.
 - Security or compliance can constrain local or ad-hoc processing.
 - You simply need to turn off your computer.

 ## Resource-driven scaling out

+Two main drivers for scaling out:
 - Memory: "My data do not fit into my (computer's) memory."
   - Symptoms: OOM (Out Of Memory) kills, swapping leading to system freeze.
 - Processing power: "My calculation takes too long."
   - Symptoms: CPU, GPU, other PU's at 100%, calculation time too long.

+## Checklist before scaling out

 Before spinning up a cluster, there are possibilities:
 - Profile and possibly optimise your code.